Lawyer Profile Detail

 Harris Computer Systems completes C$30 million acquisition of MediSolution's RM Business

 National Bank signs C$450 million IT infrastructure services agreement with IBM

-Rockwell Automation acquires Rutter Hinz
+Rockwell Automation completes acquisition of Rutter Hinz

 Constellation Software acquires assets of MAXIMUS, Inc.